 COVID-19 Vaccine - Facts and FAQs

 Safety is a top priority in delivering a COVID-19 vaccine.
-Once a company develops a vaccine, it must go through a rigorous scientific testing process before it can be submitted to the Food and Drug Administration (FDA).
+Once a company develops a vaccine, it must go through a complex scientific testing process before it can be submitted to the Food and Drug Administration (FDA).
 The FDA independently reviews the information from these tests to make sure the vaccine is safe and works well, and then decides whether the vaccine can be made available to the public through emergency use authorization.

-After a vaccine is authorized for use, multiple safety monitoring systems are in place to watch for possible adverse events.
+After a vaccine is authorized for emergency use, multiple safety monitoring systems are in place to watch for possible adverse events.
 If an unexpected serious adverse event is detected, experts work as quickly as possible to determine whether it is a true safety concern.

 For Additional Information